After Wisdom Tooth Removal

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.

 If you have been placed on antibiotics, take the tablets or liquid as directed.
 Antibiotics will be given to help prevent infection.
 Discontinue antibiotic use in the event of a rash or any other unfavorable reaction and contact our office immediately.
 Call the office if you have any questions.

 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour, including the prescribed medicine.
 You should then sip on coke, tea, or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-Call Dr. Michaelis, Dr. Jui or Dr. Kriwanek if you have any questions.
+Call Dr. Michaelis, Dr. Jui, Dr. Kriwanek or Dr. Kalantari if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.